Genome Science Training Program

 Since its inception in 1995, the Program has supported one-hundred twenty-two trainees, and is supporting thirteen during the 2019-2020 academic year.
 Funding usually is for an initial two years of support with a third year of support possible on a competitive basis .
 United States citizens and permanent residents are eligible to apply.
-Pre-doctoral trainees can be new applicants to a relevant University of Michigan graduate program (Biostatistics, Epidemiology, Human Genetics, and Bioinformatics, from the departments of the other participating faculty in Biological Chemistry, Ecology and Evolutionary Biology, Environmental Health Sciences, Microbiology and Immunology, Nutritional Sciences, and Statistics) or continuing Michigan students at any stage in their graduate studies.
+Pre-doctoral trainees can be new applicants to a relevant University of Michigan graduate program (Biostatistics, Computational Medicine and Bioinformatics, Epidemiology, and Human Genetics) and from the departments of other participating faculty (Biological Chemistry, Ecology and Evolutionary Biology, Environmental Health Sciences, Nutritional Sciences, and Statistics) or continuing Michigan students at any stage in their graduate studies.

 Predoctoral trainees are expected to undertake a core curriculum of the training program.
 Post-doctoral trainees should have a doctoral degree and a desire to pursue these areas of study with a University Michigan faculty member.

 Predoctoral trainees are provided with full tuition (two semesters) and a stipend ($24,816.00 in 2019-2020).
 Postdoctoral trainees receive the standard NIH stipend level which is based on years of postdoctoral experience.
 Trainees also receive travel funds towards attendance at a scientific meeting.